| | Weblog 2004

 chocolate bars at once and you'll also get a rush.
 But at

+what long-term cost?
 "Quite simply," argues Mr. Peterson,

 "those bell-bottomed young boomers of the 1960's have fully